 Airline brands are the most successful pages on Instagram, where they reach the highest average engagement rates out of all industries - 2.42%.

 However, starting from March 2020, with the beginning of the pandemic, engagement has started to drop on Instagram all the way to 1.87% at the end of this year.

-They also perform well on Facebook, having, on average, 0.39% engagement, which is rather constant from month to month.
+They also perform well on Facebook, having, an average engagement rate of 0.39%, which is rather constant from month to month.